Dynamic DFS Tree in Undirected Graphs: breaking the $O(m)$ barrier: Applications

 \begin{itemize} \item For a vertex $x$, if $a(x)\notin A(x)$, then there is some descendant $y$ of $x$ in $T^*$ such that $a(x)\in A(y)$. \end{itemize}

-It is easy to see that if we get such an $A(x)$ corresponding to each $x$, then high number of each vertex can be computed easily by processing the vertices of $T^*$ in bottom-up manner.
-Now depending upon whether paths containing $x$ and $a(x)$ belong to set $P_p$ or $P_t$, we can have different cases.
-We show the construction of set $A(x)$ along with the case it handles in following four steps.
+It is easy to see that if we get such an $A(x)$ for each $x$, then high number of each vertex can be computed easily by processing the vertices of $T^*$ in bottom-up manner.
+Now, depending upon whether paths containing $x$ and $a(x)$ belong to set $P_p$ or $P_t$, we can have different cases described as follows.

 \begin{enumerate} \item Vertex $a(x)$ lies on a path in $P_p$